Tanzania’s Magufuli Misses Another East Africa Leaders’ Virtual Meeting -

 The country’s response to the Covid-19 pandemic has been questioned in the recent past with Magufuli attracting criticisms over unconventional fight against the contagious disease.

 The head of state declined to close down churches and border points of entry.
 He has ignored calls for a partial lockdown/lockdown.
-Instead he encouraged his countrymen to ‘chapa kazi’ (work hard) in their farms and businesses.
+Instead he encouraged his countrymen to ‘Chapa Kazi’ (work hard) in their farms and businesses.

-Tanzania has so far recorded 509 Covid-19 cases, 183 recoveries and 21 deaths, among them three Members of Parliament.
+Tanzania has so far recorded 509 Covid-19 cases, 183 recoveries, and 21 deaths, among them three Members of Parliament.

 Read: President Magufuli is Not Picking Our Calls as Regional Leaders Try to Reach Him Over COVID-19 – Raila Odinga

-A number of truck drivers from the country have tested positive in Kenya and Tanzania, with some neighbouring countries threatening to close their borders to prevent Tanzanians from gaining entry.
+A number of truck drivers from the country have tested positive in Kenya and Tanzania, with some neighboring countries threatening to close their borders to prevent Tanzanians from gaining entry.

-Magufuli has been missing in action even as the East African leaders go an extra mile to prevent the spread of the disease.
+Magufuli has been missing in action even as the East African leaders go the extra mile to prevent the spread of the disease.

 Recently, ODM leader Raila Odinga and Maguli’s longtime ally said attempts to reach the President both by him and heads of state from the region had proved futile.